ThinkalVB/RTDS-Server/README.md

 RTDS is built to ensure the persistence and integrity of distributed services without compromising the simplicity of the process.
 All RTDS commands and responses are strictly confined to ASCII character encoding.
 The RTDS server follows a command/response model in a strictly sequential order.
-RTDS supports mirroring which allows real time tracking of changes happening in a directory.